snghakanksha/upi-ab-test-analysis/README.md

 may differ significantly, affecting the generalisability of tier-wise insights.

 ### 5. Network effects not modelled
-Real e-commerce platforms have network effects — a user's behaviour can influence others (social sharing, referrals).
+Real e-commerce platforms have network effects, a user's behaviour can influence others (social sharing, referrals).
 A/B testing assumes user independence, which may not hold in practice (SUTVA violation).